George Ewart Evans: Later years

+Following Ellen's retirement the family settled in Brooke, Norfolk, where George continued to write.
+He published two volumes of his own stories set in East Anglia in 1974, before returning to his roots for the 1976 work, From Mouths of Men a book recording the experiences of drift-miners in the Dulais Valley.
+Evans continued to write in the Welsh language and maintained enduring friendships with Welsh folklorists Iorwerth Peate and Ffransis G. Payne.
+Even his East-Anglian writings contain frequent reference to Welsh literature, with his epigraph to Where Beards Wag All featuring the "Y Llafurwr", a fourteenth century cywydd by the Welsh bard Iolo Goch, alongside Evans' own English translation entitled "The Farmworker".

+Evans died in Brooke on 11 January 1988, and was cremated in Norwich.
+His ashes were taken back to south Wales and scattered on the hills above Abercynon.
+Ellen died at Brooke 19 September 1999.
+Their son was the publisher and Labour politician, Matthew Evans, Baron Evans of Temple Guiting, while their daughter Susan is married to artist David Gentleman.

+Influence

 Evans' ideas about folklore were shaped by the writers James Frazer, Margaret Murray, T. C. Lethbridge and Robert Graves.
 He maintained a long correspondence with Graves, whose work Evans admired; later in his life Evans would criticise academics for their dismissal of Graves' book The White Goddess.
 Evans collaborated with his friend David Thomson of the BBC on the book The Leaping Hare.
 Although his books have a strong flavour of memory and nostalgia, they record a time (extending back into the nineteenth century) that was hard and to which one would not seriously wish to return.
 He did not add a gloss of romance to his materials, but assumed and accepted the truthfulness of his informants.

 Of the Blaxhall countryman, Evans wrote: